 So one of the things that I really wanted to plant in our allotment, was cucamelons.
 I’m not even that big of a fan of cucumbers, but these just looked so cute!
 And of course, I love pickles, so growing cucamelons just pretty much means turning them into cucamelon pickles!

 I used this recipe from The Kitchn as inspiration.
-I only made enough for two half pint jars, as that was the emount of cucamelons that I had.
-Just adjust the recipe up for the amount you need.
+I only made enough for two half-pint jars, as that was the amount of cucamelons that I had.
+Just adjust the recipe for the amount you need.
 As mentioned in the original recipe, I trimmed the blossom end of the cucamelons to prevent them from softening.

-One thing mentioned in the original recipe, is to use dill seed as opposed to dill leaves.
+One thing mentioned in the original recipe is to use dill seeds as opposed to dill leaves.
 While this is probably a useful tip, I used the leaves (as I couldn’t find the other nearby) and still found the dill taste to be quite strong.
 Feel free to use whatever you have on hand as seasoning – I just used what I had in the pantry.
-Dill leaves, mustard seeds, coriander seeds, and garlic were the flavours that I chose.
+Dill leaves, mustard seeds, coriander seeds, and garlic were the flavors that I chose.

-If you’re planning on storing your pickles for a long time, use the hot water bath mentioned in The Kitchn, otherwise you can just store them in the fridge.
-Wait at least a few days before opening the pickles, for a stronger flavour.
+If you’re planning on storing your pickles for a long time, use the hot water bath mentioned in The Kitchen, otherwise, you can just store them in the fridge.
+Wait at least a few days before opening the pickles, for a stronger flavor.
 If you don’t have cucamelons on hand, no worries!
 Pickle any kind of cucumbers or other vegetables like green beans – the options are endless.
 Have fun experimenting with yours!

 - Enough pickles to fit one pint jar